kant/cmdstan-py/README.md

 # cmdstan-py
-This repo also includes cmdstan.py, a thin wrapper around cmdstan, and BayesGLM, a commandline tool to run Bayessian Regression on an expression dataset
+This repo also includes `cmdstan.py`, a thin wrapper around cmdstan, and BayesGLM, a command-line tool to run Bayessian Regression on an expression dataset

-####Requires:
+#### Requires:
 ```
 numpy, pandas, Cef_tools, loompy
 ```